Mpox

 These materials are for those at higher risk of exposure to mpox.
 They provide information about what mpox is, its symptoms and what you can do now and after getting a vaccination.

-This fact sheet is for healthcare providers and contains information about how Mpox presents, testing, treatment, and reporting cases to DHEC.
+This fact sheet is for health care providers and contains information about how Mpox presents, testing, treatment, and reporting cases to DPH.

 Mpox is a rare but potentially serious viral illness that typically begins with flu-like symptoms and swelling of the lymph nodes and progresses to a rash on the face and body.
 Most infections last two to four weeks.
 Mpox, is a reportable condition in South Carolina as a novel infectious agent.